4ndyfix/crystal-devbox/README.md

 directory.

-The user inside and outside of the running container is exactly the same user (uid, gid, etc.), only the prompt of the shell is changing (starts with a whale and ends with a gemstone) to recognice where you are.
+The user inside and outside of the running container is exactly the same user (uid, gid, etc.), only the prompt of the shell is changing (starts with a whale and ends with a gemstone) to recognize where you are.

 The Docker container starts with several Linux-specific bind mounts.
 Therefore it's very unlikely that it works on MacOS or Windows.